Registration for the 2020 Water Festival is now closed. Teachers can sign up their classes to be on the waiting list.

-If you have registered your class, you will receive a letter via email in early April that will confirm your date of attendance and transportation information.
+If you have registered your class, you should have received an email with confirmation of your date of attendance and transportation information.

 All transportation is arranged and paid for by the Niagara Children's Water Festival.
-Teachers will receive an information package in early April confirming their date of attendance and bus pick up time.
+Teachers should have received a confirmation letter confirming their date of attendance and bus pick up time.

-If the bus does not arrive in the morning, see the transportation contact information sheet that will be provided in your Teacher Festival Guide (sent in late April).
+If the bus does not arrive in the morning, check the transportation contact sheet provided in your Festival Guide.

-If the bus does not arrive for pick-up in the afternoon, speak with our Transportation Coordinator at your bus zone for assistance.
+If the bus does not arrive for pick-up in the afternoon, speak with our Transportation Coordinator at the bus zone for assistance.

 If you arrive late at the festival, and it is in the middle of an activity, wait and proceed to your next scheduled activity.
 Festival Staff will be on hand to help you with this.

 In most cases, there will be room for parent volunteers to ride the bus.
 Ensure that at least one adult supervisor from each school drives separately to the festival in case there is a need for a student to be transported back to the school.